 Allowing consumers to make use of a personalised calculation tool when choosing between different ToU tariffs had a substantial positive effect on the quality of decision-making, compared to showing costs only for an average consumer.
-This is a potentially important finding in any market with ToU tariffs.
+This is potentially important for the introduction of ToU tariffs.
 Smart meters generate exact readings of time-specific usage, allowing consumers to compare tariffs based on their specific usage patterns, provided they have a means for doing so.
-Presently, not all accredited price comparison sites in Ireland allow for consumers to personalise their own electricity usage when comparing tariff options.
-Internationally, we do not know what proportion of consumer make use of personalised online tools, but it is likely to be low.
-Our findings show that this is likely to have a negative impact on choices between ToU tariffs.
-Furthermore, the personalised usage site was more beneficial when participants engaged with it correctly.
-This occurred approximately two-thirds of the time, although the experimental interface was designed to mimic sites operating in the market.
-This suggests that efforts to improve the user-friendliness of personalisation tools for consumers, perhaps through automation using their real usage data from smart meters, could improve the quality of choices for more consumers.
+Presently, price comparison sites often default to comparisons based on average annual usage.
+Our findings show that this has a negative impact on choices.